Christine Jardine

-Christine Anne Jardine (born 24 November 1960) is a Scottish Liberal Democrat politician serving as the Liberal Democrat Spokesperson for Women and Equalities, the Cabinet Office and Scotland since July 2022.
-She was elected as the Member of Parliament (MP) for Edinburgh West in 2017.
+Christine Anne Jardine (born 24 November 1960) is a Scottish Liberal Democrat politician who has been the Member of Parliament (MP) for Edinburgh West since 2017.
+She was the Liberal Democrat Spokesperson for Women and Equalities and Scotland from July 2022 until July 2025.

-She previously served as Liberal Democrat Spokesperson for Treasury, Europe, Exiting the European Union and International Trade from 2020 to 2022.
+She previously served as Liberal Democrat Spokesperson for the Cabinet Office.
+She was Liberal Democrat Spokesperson for Treasury, Europe, Exiting the European Union and International Trade from 2020 to 2022.
 She was the Liberal Democrat Home Affairs Spokesperson from 2019 to 2020.

-Education and early career
+Early life and career

-Jardine was educated at Braidfield High School and the University of Glasgow, where she graduated with a MA (Hons).
+Christine Jardine was born on 24 November 1960 in Glasgow.
+She was educated at Clydebank High School and the University of Glasgow, where she graduated with a MA (Hons).

 She is a former journalist, who worked for BBC Scotland and was editor of the Press Association in Scotland.
 She also taught journalism at the University of Strathclyde, Robert Gordon University and the University of the West of Scotland.

-In 2011 Jardine was appointed Scotland media adviser to the Coalition Government, working under Nick Clegg.
-That same year, she was the Lib Dem candidate for Inverness and Nairn at the 2011 Scottish Parliament election, where she finished fourth.
-In May 2013, she was selected as the candidate for the upcoming by-election in Aberdeen Donside, this time coming third.
-In 2015, she lost to Alex Salmond in the election for the Westminster constituency of Gordon.